 Sitelink extensions help to get people to the right place on your website.
 For example, if you run a restaurant, your sitelinks might include links with the following display text: Hours, Menu, Delivery.
 Learn more About dynamic sitelink extensions.

 Dynamic structured snippet extensions

-Structured snippets include additional descriptive text that helps people get a better sense of the range of products and services your business has to offer.
+Structured snippets include additional descriptive text that helps people to get a better sense of the range of the products and services that your business has to offer.
 Learn more About dynamic structured snippet extensions.